klakpin/DivaTerm/README.md

    ```

 3. **Direct Components Usage**
-   For maximum flexibility, use components directly:
+   For maximum flexibility, use components directly.
+Do not call the same component twice, most of them are single-use.
    ```java
    // JLine terminal instance
    var terminal = new JlineTerminalFactory().buildTerminal();